 You’ll need to screw in the nut until you see an inch rod sticking out past the nut.

-Once you have the rods secured from the base, both side-supports should be standing on their own.
+Once you’ve the rods secured from the base, both side-supports should be standing on their own.

 Take note in handling the coarse thread as the edges are on the sharp side, so be careful you don’t snag your clothing or cut your fingers.